AI SEO Tools: What Works and What's Just Hype

 - Using AI to expand keyword ideas and identify intent

-- Tools that analyze SERP patterns to suggest keywords
+- Tools that analyze SERP patterns

 - BuzzStream + ListIQ for building targeted prospect lists